awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Configure AWS Tools for Windows PowerShell session settings<a name="walkthrough-powershell-settings"></a>

 **Specify your credentials**
 Open **AWS Tools for Windows PowerShell** on your local computer and run the following command to specify your credentials\.
-You must either have administrator privileges on the instances you want to configure or you must have been granted the appropriate permission in IAM\.
+You must either have administrator permissions on the instances you want to configure or you must have been granted the appropriate permission in IAM\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

 ```
 Set-AWSCredentials –AccessKey key-name –SecretKey key-name